 It’s generally recommended to move older cats onto a specially formulated senior cat food in preference to a normal ‘adult’ cat food, as long as they don’t have any underlying medical conditions or your vet has advised you otherwise.

 Senior cat foods provide high-quality protein and many senior cat foods also contain added vitamin E to strengthen your pet’s natural defences.
 Importantly they contain fewer calories, helping your pet to maintain their optimum body weight as their activity levels drop.
-This means your cat can continue to enjoy mealtimes to the full without compromising on the essentials.
+This means your cat can continue to enjoy mealtimes to the full without compromising on the essentials or losing their slimline shape.

 As always, when changing to a new food, you should do so slowly.
-Start by offering it at the same time as the old diet, slowly building up the proportion over a week to ten days until you are only feeding the new senior formula food.
-If your elderly feline refuses to eat a new food, consult your vet as there could be a medical reason for this.
-Don’t worry, as your vet can advise you on alternative formulas if needed.
+Start by offering a small amount of it (10%) at the same time as the old diet, slowly building up the proportion over a week to ten days until you are only feeding the new senior formula food.
+If your elderly feline refuses to eat the new food, experiment with different flavours to try and find one they prefer.
+If they are still not keen on their new diet, consult your vet who can advise you on alternative formulas if needed.
+If your cat goes off their food totally, however, it is important to visit your vet straight away.

 "As cats age, their sense of smell and taste can fade a little, along with their ability to chew."